fridenmf/SimpleThreadModules/README.md

 Ok, that was easy, and short!
 Good, now we can make machines, lets take about the performance of make vs add/get for a while.
 Lets say that we had 10 workers in our machine, and each worker took one second to process something, then it would take the machine 10 seconds to produce something from the moment it gets the input.
 Using the make function 10 times would take 100 seconds, since we wait until the whole machine is done before feeding it with the next input.

 Now consider the add/get approach.
-The first product will indeed take 10 seconds, but the second product would arrive the second after the first one.
+The first product will indeed take 10 seconds, but the second product would arrive the second after the first one since all workers do stuff in parallel.
 We could then make 2 products in 11 seconds.
 If we feed it with 3 products it could do that in 12 seconds.
 4 in 13, 5 in 14, 6 in 15.
 10 Items will take 20 seconds, in stead of 100 seconds that the make function would accomplice.
 That is 5 times as fast, as long as you have threads for it.
 20 products with make: 200 seconds.
 20 products with add/get: 30 seconds, which is about 6.6 times faster.
 So if you have a program where it's possible to use add/get instead of make, then do it!

 Now, more interesting stuff.
 We have seen Producers, Consumers, Stashes, Machines, what could there possible be more to add?
 Pools?